 Contract Provider/Seller - The company that completes the extended service contract application and is responsible for calculating the contract quote and collecting the fee from the Buyer.
 This could be a manufacturer, a dealer, or an independent warranty provider.

 Administrator - The company that actually pays the claims and makes the final decision on what is covered and not covered under the contract.
 The Administrator usually works directly with the Repair Facility.
-The Administator takes the largest portion of the "premium" (or fee) and places it in a "claims reserve account" to pay future claims.
+The Administrator takes the largest portion of the "premium" (or fee) and places it in a "claims reserve account" to pay future claims.

 Insurance Company - The company that is financially responsible for making sure claims get paid even if the Administrator were to become insolvent.
 It's important to ensure the financial status of the insurance company backing the "claims reserve account" is solid.